pepijndevos/pepijndevos.github.com/_posts/2022-11-06-how-to-upgrade-your-pc-to-a-magical-terrarium.markdown

  - art
 ---

-When I built my PC I did not want any of that RGB stuff, but the case I landed on had a glass sidepanel and it would be a shame if everything wast just pitch black inside.
+When I built my PC I did not want any of that RGB stuff, but the case I landed on had a glass sidepanel and it would be a shame if everything was just pitch black inside.
 So I decided to turn it into a magical terrarium.

 ![A PC case with a blue glowing dragonfly inside](/images/terrarium/case.jpeg)